cankartal01/1/README.md

 * **METHOD DESCRIPTION-->**

-Methods can be mathematical, logical, etc. without directly changing the application's data.
-It is a programming approach that returns results by going through operations.
-To define a function in Freedom language, it starts with the FUNC keyword and after the function name, the function name is defined with the " : " sign, then the parameter is added in parentheses according to the function and the method is written with the RETURN keyword.
+To declare a function in the Famus language, the declaration begins with the keyword "METHOD".
+After that, the function name is specified using the " : " symbol, followed by parentheses where the parameters are defined based on the function's requirements.
+Finally, the function body is written using the "RETURN" keyword.
 ```
-START
+GO
-a = 5
+a = 1
-b = 3
+b = 2
-FUNC ekranayazdir: (a , b) RETURN
+METHOD yaz: (a , b) RETURN
      IF a<b
-         OUTPUT:4
+         OUTPUT:5
      ELSE
-         OUTPUT:3
+         OUTPUT:6
-END
+STOP
 ```
-> 3
+> 5

 :arrow_forward: ERROR HANDLING DESCRIPTON